-PACRONYM is a Super PAC affiliated with ACRONYM, a left-of-center political and advocacy organization.
-PACRONYM was formed to oppose Republican candidates and President Donald Trump’s re-election through digital advertising campaigns.
+PACRONYM is a political action committee (PAC) affiliated with the left-of-center political advocacy organization ACRONYM.
+PACRONYM was formed to oppose Republican candidates through digital advertising campaigns.
 Its initial ad campaigns were focused on state legislative races for the 2018 elections.

-Its strategy for the 2020 election is reportedly focused on digital advertising in several identified swing states for the presidential election: Arizona, Michigan, North Carolina, Pennsylvania, and Wisconsin.
+PACRONYM was particularly focused on opposing President Donald Trump’s campaign for re-election.
+It targeted several swing states with digital advertisements about the 2020 presidential election: Arizona, Michigan, North Carolina, Pennsylvania, and Wisconsin.
 PACRONYM purchases advertisements on the prominent social media and digital streaming platforms Google, Facebook, Hulu, Instagram, Pandora, and YouTube.

 Most funding for the 2018 election cycle was devoted to campaigns in state legislatures.

 On November 4, 2019, PACRONYM launched an advertising campaign with a reported target expenditure of $75 million to oppose President Donald Trump’s 2020 presidential campaign, called “Four is Enough.”
-The campaign is advised by David Plouffe, who was campaign manager for then-Senator Barack Obama’s 2008 presidential campaign.
-The campaign is focused on creating targeted ads across social media platforms in battleground states for the 2020 presidential election.
+The campaign was advised by David Plouffe, who was campaign manager for then-Senator Barack Obama’s 2008 presidential campaign.
+The campaign is focused on creating ads across social media platforms and targeting battleground states with them for the 2020 presidential election.
 Targeted states include Arizona, Wisconsin, Pennsylvania, and North Carolina.
-Part of the campaign has included conveying expletives and calling for President Trump’s impeachment.
+Part of the campaign included calls for President Trump’s impeachment.

-PACRONYM’s campaign was launched five days after Twitter CEO Jack Dorsey announced Twitter would no longer allow political ads, and as a result many PACRONYM ads created for Twitter were not allowed to run.
+PACRONYM’s campaign was launched five days after Twitter CEO Jack Dorsey announced Twitter would no longer allow political ads on its platform.
+As a result, many PACRONYM ads created for Twitter were not allowed to run.

-On January 30, 2020, PACRONYM ran an ad contending that President Donald Trump was impeached for “withholding military aid to Ukraine for his own gain” and that Trump is guilty of abuse of power.
-The ad included the phone numbers for nine U.S. senators, although there is no explicit call to action.
+On January 30, 2020, PACRONYM ran an ad claiming that President Donald Trump was impeached for “withholding military aid to Ukraine for his own gain” and that Trump was guilty of abuse of power.
+The ad included the office phone numbers for nine U.S. senators, although there was no explicit call to action.

 For more information, see Tara McGowan.

-Tara McGowan is the head of PACRONYM and its associated social-welfare arm ACRONYM.
-McGowan is a prominent Democratic digital operative who worked as digital producer for then-President Barack Obama’s 2012 reelection campaign, and as press secretary for Senator Jack Reed (D-RI).
-McGowan has also been employed as digital director of NextGen Climate Action and as digital director of Priorities USA Action.
+Tara McGowan is the head of PACRONYM and its associated 501(c)(4) arm ACRONYM.
+McGowan is a prominent Democratic digital operative who worked as digital producer for then-President Barack Obama’s 2012 reelection campaign and as press secretary for Senator Jack Reed (D-RI).
+McGowan has also been employed as the digital director of NextGen Climate Action and as the digital director of Priorities USA Action.

-McGowan also founded and Lockwood Strategy Lab, a left-wing political campaign consultancy that is wholly owned by ACRONYM.
-Lockwood Strategy’s largest client is PACRONYM and officially describes PACRONYM as an “affiliated political organization.”
+McGowan also founded Lockwood Strategy Lab, a left-wing political campaign consultancy that is wholly owned by ACRONYM.
+Lockwood Strategy’s largest client is PACRONYM and describes PACRONYM as an “affiliated political organization.”

 McGowan called Trump campaign manager Brad Parscale “bloviating” and “mediocre” in response to Parscale’s comments about McGowan’s earlier statements on ACRONYM’s political strategy.